Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: Conclusions

 \section{Conclusions}

 In this paper, we have discussed how to define the conditional probabilities to evolve from a static pair in an octet or singlet state at a time $t_{0}$ into an octet or singlet state at time $t$.
-The results are written in terms of Wilson loops with the right transformation properties and they might be useful as a starting point for future investigations using non-perturbative techniques, as for example, lattice QCD or AdS/CFT correspondence.
 We also argued that the study of the color transitions in the static limit is useful for the study of real quarkonium if we are in a regime in which the correlation in time between thermal fields is shorter than the inverse of the binding energy.
 We leave the study of a more rigorous connection to future developments in the EFT framework.